Rey810/google_results_page/README.md

+## Goal
-The primary aim of this project was to replicate a google results page using html and css.
+Replicate a google results page using html and css.

+## Result
 This project allowed me to practice element positioning and styling to gain an understanding of how they relate to one another.
 I managed to create a page that resembles the original google results page to a level that is almost indistinguishable.